This information applies to all Trinity exams worldwide.

 We will do everything we can to give notice of new sessions and enable you to book at a time when you feel ready.

-Some candidates are registered to take Drama exams this term, but the syllabus specifications they have prepared for end on 31 August – how is Trinity addressing this?
+Some candidates are registered to take Drama exams this term, but the syllabus specifications they have prepared for were due to expire on 31 August 2020 – how is Trinity addressing this?

 To ensure candidates can still take the exam they prepared for, we are extending the overlap period, between the current and the new Speech and Drama, Acting, Musical Theatre, Performance Arts and Communication Skills syllabus specifications, through to Spring 2021.
-This means that any candidates who have prepared under the current syllabus (that was going to expire on 31 August) can now take their exams up to 31 May 2021.
+This means that any candidates who have prepared under the current syllabus (that were due to expire on 31 August 2020) can now take their exams up to 31 May 2021.
 Trinity will continue to monitor the situation and review dates as necessary.